-- The \classref tag should suppress multiple footnotes on the same {page, section, whatever}. - We should consider numbered pagaraphs. - Move the complete constructors for all classes to the front of their javadoc, and make sure all other constructors are defined in terms of the complete constructor. - Ensure that all statically allocated exceptions have a .get() method, and ideally enforce this somehow. - Fix javadoc emission for generics to include generic type signatures. - Use correct (and consistent) UML syntax for all UML diagrams (e.g., the Timer state diagram). - Rearrange definition lists so that all terms appear before their definitions (something like term: definition).
+- The \classref tag should suppress multiple footnotes on the same {page, section, whatever}. - We should consider numbered pagaraphs. - Move the complete constructors for all classes to the front of their javadoc, and make sure all other constructors are defined in terms of the complete constructor. - Ensure that all statically allocated exceptions have a .get() method, and ideally enforce this somehow.
+(We might want to ensure this with a TCK test. -jjh) - Use correct (and consistent) UML syntax for all UML diagrams (e.g., the Timer state diagram). - Rearrange definition lists so that all terms appear before their definitions (something like term: definition).